tylerlwsmith/Local-Jenkins-Blue-Ocean-and-Docker/README.md

 ## Setup

 1. Copy the `.env.example` file into a `.env` file using the following command: `cp .env.example .env`.
-2. Generate an SSH key for Jenkins on the host machine using the following command: `ssh-keygen -t rsa -b 4096 -f ~/.ssh/jenkins`.
+2. Generate an SSH key for Jenkins on the host machine using the following command: `ssh-keygen -t rsa -b 4096 -N "" -f ~/.ssh/jenkins`.
 This key will be used inside of the Jenkins container for authenticating via SSH for deployment.
 If you'd like to use your current `id_rsa` and `id_rsa.pub` keys, update the `HOST_PRIVATE_KEY` and `HOST_PUBLIC_KEY` variables in the `.env` file that you just created.
 3. On your host machine, run `docker-compose up`.
 Watch the logs in your terminal: when Jenkins installs, it will display an initial password for logging in.
 If you don't see the the initial password in your terminal, you can run `docker-compose exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword` in a separate terminal and retrieve it there.
 4. Navigate to `http://localhost:8080` in your browser.
 Enter the default password, click on "Install suggested plugins," create the admin user account, then set the Jenkins URL to the default value.
 Click "Start using Jenkins."